 Ask yourself: when you hear news of a food recall, what do you do if you have that brand or food in your freezer?
 Throw it out?
 Take your chances?
 Not bother checking?
 This recent story may make you consider your course of action.

 This month, Sea Port Products Corp voluntarily recalled a batch of scallops that were distributed to Hawaii, Nevada, and California after a connection was made between the scallops and an outbreak of Hepatitis A. The liver disease was found in over 200 people who consumed the raw scallops, and over 50 were hospitalized.
 This is no ordinary incident of food poisoning.

-CNN reported the story and included photos of recent food products that have been recalled, including frozen mixed vegetables from Great Value and 10 million pounds of flour made by General Mills.
+products that have been recalled, including frozen mixed vegetables from Great Value and 10 million pounds of flour made by General Mills.
 These are large brands with millions of customers around the country.
 And you may be affected.

 If You Get Sick from Contaminated Food

 You may have already experienced an incident where a meal from a restaurant or food you bought at the grocery store made you sick.
 Most incidents of food poisoning only last for around 24 hours and then disappear.

 But illnesses like Hepatitis A can produce symptoms for up to 50 days and require hospitalization.
 If your medical bills reach thousands of dollars for one bad meal, can you sue?
 Is it worth it to file a lawsuit?